Cellar/cellar-api/CONTRIBUTING.md

 You are now ready to run the API.
 This can either be done from your IDE or using the command `make run`.
+> Note: If you choose to run without `make` you will need to load all values from the .env file into your environment

 Now in another terminal or in your IDE you can run the tests: